4 best practices for project management

 The numbers are enough to strike fear in the heart of even the most seasoned project manager.
 Poor project management is wasting billions of dollars every year.
 When large-scale projects overrun their budgets, companies risk operations disruptions, wasted money, and negative publicity.

 In recent posts, we’ve given practical steps for experiencing the best from your projects without letting them get the best of you.
-ConnectWise Manage has helped technology service providers run their projects for more than 30 years.
+ConnectWise PSA has helped technology service providers run their projects for more than 30 years.
 Check out the best practices we live by to ensure our partners’ success:

 1. Guard against scope creep